Kotlin/KEEP/proposals/KEEP-0416-collection-literals.md

 }
 ```

-It's important to understand that until we pick the `outerCall` overload, we don't start the full-blown overload resolution process for nested `of` calls.
+It's important to understand that until we pick the `outerCall` overload, we don't start the full-blown overload resolution process for the nested `of` calls.
 If we did so, it'd lead to exponential complexity of `outerCall` overload resolution.
 Consider the `outerCall([[[1, 2, 3]]])` example.